Get insider access

 Corsair K100 RGB

-The Corsair K100 RGB and the Corsair K70 MAX are full-size gaming keyboards.
+The Corsair K100 RGB and the Corsair K70 MAX are full-size gaming keyboards that both offer exceptional raw gaming performance.
 The K100 RGB is available with Cherry MX Speed switches or Corsair OPX optical switches.
-It has slightly better latency performance, and while it has a polling rate of 8000hz, it only has an effective update rate of 4000Hz.
-On the other hand, the Corsair K70 MAX uses Corsair's analog OPX switches, allowing you to adjust pre-travel and reset points of individual switches.
-Unfortunately, due to the inaccurate implementation of these analog switches, you can't set the actuation point as low as advertised, resulting in worse latency performance compared to the K100 RGB, despite the K70 MAX actually having a higher effective rate of 8000Hz.
+While it has a polling rate of 8000hz, it only has an effective update rate of 4000Hz.
+On the other hand, the Corsair K70 MAX has an effective update rate of 8000Hz.
+It uses Corsair's analog OPX switches, allowing you to adjust pre-travel and reset points of individual switches.

 Corsair K70 RGB PRO